Our center hosts and partners with a variety of affiliates to provide implementation science and cancer control training to interested scholars.

 Dissemination & Implementation Science Training

 The Institute for Implementation Science Scholars (IS-2) is a mentored training program for post-doctoral scholars interested in applying dissemination and implementation (D&I) research to proven behavioral and social science research to eliminate chronic disease disparities.
 This Institute is hosted by Washington University and is held in St. Louis each summer.
-Applications are currently closed for the 2020 cohort but check their website for information on 2021 applications.

 The National Cancer Institute (NCI) Division of Cancer Control and Population Sciences (DCCPS) hosts this training institute to provide participants with a thorough grounding in conducting dissemination and implementation (D&I) research with a specific focus on cancer, across the cancer control continuum.
 The institute utilizes a combination of online coursework (six modules with related assignments), and a 2-day in-person training.